Codimension 2 cycles on products of projective homogeneous surfaces: Introduction

 \section{Introduction}

-Let $X$ be a projective homogenous variety under the action of a semisimple group $G$ over an algebraically closed field $F$.
-The Chow group $\CH(X)$ of algebraic cycles modulo the rational equivalence relation is well-understood as well as its ring structure.
-Namely, the Chow group of $X$ is a free abelian group with the basis of Schubert cycles.
+Let $X$ be a smooth projective homogeneous variety under the action of a semisimple group over an algebraically closed field $F$.
+The Chow group $\CH(X)$ of algebraic cycles modulo the rational equivalence is well-understood as well as its ring structure.
+Namely, the Chow group of $X$ is a free abelian with the basis of Schubert cycles.
 For an arbitrary base field $F$, this is no longer true: the Chow group $\CH(X)$ can have torsion.
-Indeed, by a transfer argument the problem of determining the Chow group of $X$ over an arbitrary field $F$ reduces to computing its torsion subgroup.
+Indeed, by a transfer argument the problem of determining $\CH(X)$ over an arbitrary field $F$ reduces to computing its torsion subgroup $\CH(X)_{\tors}$.

-For codimension $d\leq 1$, the Chow group $\CH^{d}(X)$ is torsion-free.\!
-A nontrivial torsion first appears in codimension $2$ cycles on $X$ and the exact structure of the torsion subgroup is known in many cases.
-For a projective quadric $X$, the torsion subgroup of $\CH^{2}(X)$ is either $0$ or $\Z/2\Z$ \cite{Kar91}.
-For a Severi-Brauer variety $X$, it is shown that the torsion subgroup of $\CH^{2}(X)$ is either $0$ or a cyclic group if the corresponding simple algebra satisfies certain conditions \cite{Kar}.
-For a simple simply connected group $G$ splits over $F(X)$, it is known that the torsion subgroup of $\CH^{2}(X)$ is a cyclic group generated by the Rost invariant \cite{GMS}.
+For codimension $d\leq 1$, the Chow group $\CH^{d}(X)$ is torsion-free.
+A nontrivial torsion first appears when $d=2$ and the exact structure of $\CH^{2}(X)_{\tors}$ is known in many cases.
+For a projective quadric $X$, the group $\CH^{2}(X)_{\tors}$ is either $0$ or $\Z/2\Z$ \cite{Kar91}.
+For a Severi-Brauer variety $X$, it is shown that the group $\CH^{2}(X)_{\tors}$ is either $0$ or a cyclic group if the corresponding algebra satisfies certain conditions \cite{Kar}.
+For a simple simply connected group which splits over $F(X)$, it is known that the group $\CH^{2}(X)_{\tors}$ is a cyclic group generated by the Rost invariant \cite{GMS}, \cite{Pey95}.
 However, the only partial results are known for their products.
 In this case, the structure of the torsion subgroup is more complicated.